GlacialDrift/ICH-Webcrawler/README.md

 ## Installation (for users)

-1. Download the portable app folder (`ICH-Webcrawler/ICH-Webcrawler.exe`) from releases.
+1. Download the portable app folder (`ICH-Webcrawler-App.zip`) from releases.
-2. Unzip it and double-click `ICH-Webcrawler.exe`.
+2. Unzip it and save to a known location (Documents, C:\, wherever)
+3. Open the folder and double-click `ICH-Webcrawler.exe`.
+4. The .exe file must remain adjacent to the /app/ and /runtime/ subfolders

 ## Usage